INDAPlus21/BlueBird/README.md

 - `1` - Temporary register 1
 - `2` - Temporary register 2
 - `3` - Temporary register 3
+- `4` - Reserved by assembler
 - `5` - "Persistent" register 1
 - `6` - "Persistent" register 2
 - `7` - "Persistent" register 3
+- `8` - "Persistent" register 4
-- ...
+- `...`

 > Note: all registers are initialized with value `0`
-> Note: Persistent registers are exactly the same as the temporary ones
+> Note: persistent registers are exactly the same as the temporary ones